Tina Klem Serenity House Philosophy

-Located in Bridgeport, Conn., Tina Klem Serenity House is a gender-specific rehab for women struggling with substance abuse, co-occurring disorders, and trauma.
+Located in Bridgeport, Conn., Tina Klem Serenity House is a gender-specific rehab for women seeking treatment for substance abuse, co-occurring disorders, and trauma.
+It is one of the 123 (58.6 percent) of statewide facilities that offer treatment options specifically for women.
 This facility is part of the Recovery Network of Programs (RNP), a nonprofit social service agency that has been serving the Bridgeport community since 1972.
 Detoxification services are not available on-site, but referrals to local detox facilities can be made.

 TREATMENT & ASSESSMENT

-Treatment at Tina Klem Serenity House begins with a screening and assessment process to, according to the center’s website, “ensure the target population is served.”
-The program accepts only 12 women at a time and lasts 90 days.
-The facility welcomes individuals with medication assisted treatment including Suboxone, Methadone, and Vivitrol.
+Treatment at Tina Klem Serenity House begins with a screening and assessment process.
+The program accepts only 12 women at a time and lasts 90 days, making it one of the state’s 31 (14.8 percent) long-term treatment facilities.